 Fortunately, a plethora of reproducibility solutions that address the first goal have been recently designed and implemented by the community.
 In particular, packaging tools (e.g., ReproZip) and virtualization tools (e.g., Docker) are promising solutions towards facilitating reproducibility for both authors and reviewers.
 For example, with ReproZip, authors can automatically track the dependencies of their existing experiments and create a self-contained package using only two commands.
-Reviewers can then use ReproZip to unpack, reproduce, and vary experiments using as few as three command lines, even in a different operating system than the authors' original environment.
+Reviewers can then use ReproZip to unpack, reproduce, and vary experiments using as few as three commands, even in an that differs from the operating system of the authors' original environment.
 Docker complements ReproZip in the sense that it is able to create a virtualization environment for the experiment that is lightweight and easy to use and deploy.

 To address the second goal, we have implemented a new publication model for the Reproducibility Section of Information Systems Journal.
 In this section, authors submit a reproducibility paper that explains in detail the computational assets from a previous published manuscript in Information Systems.
 Submission is by invitation only.

 A reproducibility paper describes all the software and data used to derive the published results, as well as provides instructions on how to reproduce and validate such results.
-In addition, authors can use this paper to provide a further discussion on the complexities, benefits, and challenges in making their experiment reproducible.
+In addition, authors can use this paper to discuss the benefits and challenges they encountered in making their experiment reproducible.
 Using Mendeley Data, authors also submit their code, data, and optionally a ReproZip package or a Docker container to make the review process easier.
 Reviewers not only review the reproducibility paper, but also validate the results and claims published in the original manuscript.
 Once the paper is accepted, reviewers also become co-authors and are encouraged to add a section in the paper that states the extent to which the software is portable, is robust to changes, and is likely to be usable as a subcomponent or as a basis for comparison by future researchers.
-The review is not blinded, and authors and reviewers are encouraged to engage in a discussion about the validity of the experimental results as many times as necessary.
+The review is not blinded, so authors and reviewers are encouraged to engage in a discussion about the validity of the experimental results as many times as necessary.

 This model addresses our second goal in two ways.
 First, it incentivizes authors to make their experiment reproducible by creating a second publication from their effort.
-Second, it recognizes the review job—which, even when using ReproZip or Docker, may be time-consuming—and allows reviewers to become co-authors of the same publication.
+Second, it recognizes the difficulties of the review’s job—which, even when using ReproZip or Docker, may be time-consuming—thus allowing reviewers to become co-authors of the same publication.

 Our first reproducibility paper has been recently published [14].
 It validates the results and claims presented in the authors' original manuscript [15].
 The experimental setup used by authors in [15] is far from trivial, since there are many details and configuration parameters involved: it can be very hard and time-consuming to replicate the results and re-use the described approach by simply reading the original manuscript.
 The corresponding reproducibility report, together with the published computational assets, greatly increases the likelihood that readers will reproduce the results and re-use the approach in future research.

-This model is also the latest chapter in Elsevier’s history of exploring the potential for reproducibility in scientific publications in computer science and other disciplines.
-Beginning with the Executable Paper Grand Challenge in 2010, Elsevier’s pilots in reproducing computational experiments are seen in a variety of disciplines with data-rich science.
-Invited Reproducibility Reports now joins the ranks of new article types that create a new class of scientific publication, along with Original Software Publications and SoftwareX, treating publishable and citable artifacts from components of the research experiment.
+This model is also the latest effort in Elsevier’s history of exploring the potential for reproducibility in scientific publications in computer science and other disciplines.
+Beginning with the Executable Paper Grand Challenge in 2010, Elsevier has piloted several models of reroducibility in a variety of disciplines with data-rich science.
+The model here, Invited Reproducibility Reports, is an article type that creates a new class of scientific publication, creating publishable and citable artifacts to accompany reported research experiments.